WHY REPAIR & REUSE?

 - Watch this short video on the Remade Network in Glasgow (3mins).

-- Read our blog “Dare to Repair – 5 benefits of fixing your stuff”.
+- Read our blogs “Dare to Repair – 5 benefits of fixing your stuff” and “How to Repair and Reuse“.

 - Listen to the BBC Podcast “Dare to Repair” (30mins)